How to find a missing person

 7. Hire a private investigator in your area

 They use a number of vehicles to search areas that an average person or even the police department does not have access to.
-Here are a few tactics a private investigator uses to do their research in finding a missing person, that you or law enforcement are not able to use:
+Here are a few tactics a private investigator uses to do their people investigation or locate investigation to find a missing person, that you or law enforcement are not able to use:

 - They may work with law enforcement officials in an active missing person case.